FewFedPIT: Towards Privacy-preserving and Few-shot Federated Instruction Tuning: Limitation

-To explore how \ourmethod works, we undertake a thorough analysis encompassing the contribution of local data to self-generation, the influence of FL on \ourmethod, and the ramifications of data heterogeneity.
+To explore how \ourmethod works, we undertake a thorough analysis, including the contribution of local data and FL to synthetic data generation and the impact of different high-quality synthetic data selections.

-\paragraph{Contribution of Local Data to Self-generation.} Within \ourmethod, self-generation leverages local data as demonstrations and employs ICL to generate instruction-response pairs for synthesized data.
-As depicted in Fig.\ref{fig: performace}, integrating synthesized data enhances model performance in federated few-shot scenarios.
-Therefore, we investigate whether out-of-domain or domain-similar (e.g., medical instruction data) public data can yield similar enhancements.
-Consequently, we substitute the self-generated synthesized data with equal proportions of out-of-domain or domain-similar public data during federated training.
-Specifically, we employ Alpaca-GPT4 as the out-of-domain public data (+OOD).
-For domain-similar public data, we utilize iCliniq-10k (+SIMD), comprising 10k authentic conversations between patients and doctors, akin to our training data~\cite{li2023chatdoctor}.
-Additionally, we integrate AlpaCare's released medical instruction data (+IDEAL), self-instructed by GPT-4 using our training data.
+\paragraph{Contribution of Local Data to Self-generation.} We investigate whether injecting out-of-domain or domain-similar (e.g., medical instruction data) public data can also yield similar enhancements.
+We substitute the self-generated synthetic data with equal proportions of out-of-domain or domain-similar public data during federated training.
+Specifically, we employ \alpaca as the out-of-domain public data (+OOD) and \medalpaca for domain-similar public data (+SIMD).
+We randomly select the remaining training data from \alpacare (+IDEAL) as the ideal synthetic training data.

-Table~\ref{tab: ood} presents the performances of various synthetic data in federated few-shot instruction tuning.
-Notably, the incorporation of domain-similar data (+SIMD and +IDEAL) enhances training performance, while the inclusion of out-of-domain data (+OOD) results in a decline (6\% performance gap compared to \fedit).
-Moreover, adding synthetic data that is more similar to local data effectively improves training performance.
-Our method exhibits a 4.2\% performance enhancement compared to +SIMD.
+Fig.~\ref{fig: connect} (a) presents the performances of various synthetic data in federated few-shot instruction tuning.
+The incorporation of domain-similar data (+SIMD and +IDEAL) enhances training performance, while the inclusion of out-of-domain data (+OOD) results in a decline (4.5\% performance gap compared to \fedavg).
+This result shows adding synthetic data that is more similar to local data can improve federated training performance.
+Our method exhibits a 2.1\% performance enhancement compared to +SIMD.
 These results highlight the significance of local data in self-generation.
-Additionally, our method's performance closely approximates that of +IDEAL (2\% performance difference), indicating the fidelity of synthetic data generation to GPT-4's capabilities.
+Additionally, our method's performance closely approximates that of +IDEAL (less than 2\% WT score), indicating the high fidelity of our self-generated synthetic data.